ailtonArruda/copa/README.md

-## 💻 Projeto
+## 💻 Project

-Aplicação para participar de bolões da Copa do Mundo 2022.
+Application to participate in 2022 World Cup pools.

 ## ✨ Tecnologia